 Every city will broadcast a complete video collection of local drama, music and art along with guided video tours of local museums, conventions and stores.
 Detailed analysis will cover every regional craft, hobby and industry.
 Complete university curricula (from elementary topics to post-graduate coursework) will be available in realtime, locally, on-call for private review at any hour.
 Other cities’ equivalents will take moments longer to access.
 All this will be free, free, free!
 Profits drawn indirectly from these activities will be exponentially greater than direct profits derived from current “education” institutions.

 Nowadays, it is illegal to audit, record and rebroadcast most classes and performances!
 The total control of content emanates from a few toney skyscrapers rather than from every living room and study cubicle.
 A handful of centralized TV networks, movie studios and elite universities dictate the total content of pop culture.
 No wonder its output is so dreary, dumb and irrelevant!

 This monologue blares on without letup.
 Too little contrapuntal crosstalk refines our public reality.
 A few media moguls “control” almost everything broadcast and in print.
 They act like surveyors blinded by aiming their theodolite at the mercantile sun for too long.
 Their error-strewn maps, published in millions of baffling copies, only serve to mislead us.

 “What would you do with yourself if you became extraordinarily rich?
 Researchers studied a sampling of the newly rich and concluded: you’d probably change jobs to learn something you’d always wanted to learn, and turn yourself into a genuine expert in your new field.”
 From Mike Mailway (pseudonym for LM Boyd), Seattle Post-Intelligencer, 04/6/92.

-If we make our way along this road for a little while longer, PeaceWorld will cross the horizon and offer us its welcome.
+If we make our way along this road for a little while longer, PeaceWorld will roll over the horizon and bid us welcome.